apache/beam/website/www/site/content/en/blog/dataframe-api-preview-available.md

 allows you to concisely express grouped aggregations without using the low-level `CombinePerKey`.

-In addition to being more expressive and concise, a pipeline written with the DataFrame API can often be more efficient than a conventional Beam pipeline.
+In addition to being more expressive, a pipeline written with the DataFrame API can often be more efficient than a conventional Beam pipeline.
 This is because the DataFrame API defers to the very efficient, columnar Pandas implementation as much as possible.

 ## DataFrames as a DSL
 You may already be aware of [Beam